-Derogability of the provisions governing liability
+Derogability of the Provisions Governing Liability

-The provisions set forth in the preceding article can be always derogated in favour of the Shipper.
-They can be derogated also in favour of the Carrier as regards the period of time prior to loading and that subsequent to the unloading; and also for the period between the loading and unloading for the transport of goods loaded on deck or on deckless vessels and for the transport of live animals.
+The provisions set forth in the preceding Article can be always derogated in the favor of the shipper.
+They can be derogated also in favor carrier as regarding that period of time prior to loading and that subsequent to the unloading; and also for the period between the loading and unloading for the transport of goods loaded on deck or on deckles vessels and for the transport of live animals.

-Derogation can also be applied to transport along the coasts of the Territory as well as regards damages arising out of delays.
-Before third parties, the efficacy of the derogating clauses, save for transports carried out by means of deckless dhows is subordinated to their inclusion in the Bill of Lading.
+Derogation can also be applied to transport along the coasts of the territory as well as regards damages arising out of delays.
+Before third parties, the efficacy of the derogating clauses, save for transports carried out by means of deckles dhows, is subordinated to their inclusion in the bill of lading.

-The above provisions can be derogated also out of the limits envisaged in the preceding paragraph, when a Bill of Lading is not issued.
+The above provisions can be derogated also out of the limits envisaged in the preceding paragraph when a bill of lading is not issued.

-Loading and unloading time
+Loading and Unloading Time

-Unless governed by the contract, loading and unloading time is established in accordance with local customs or, in default, by the local maritime authority, which determines it, without any formality, in relation to the meteorological conditions, the available means, the vessel's structure and the nature of goods.
+Unless governed by the contract, loading and unloading time is established in accordance with local customs or in default, by the local Maritime Authority, which determines it without any formality in relation to the meteorological conditions, the available means, the vessel's structure and the nature of goods.

-Impediment to sail and continue the voyage
+Impediment to Sail and Continue the Voyage

-If the sailing of the vessel is prevented due to force majeure, the contract is terminated; if the termination occurs after the loading the Shipper must pay unloading expenses.
+If the sailing of the vessel is prevented due to force majeure, the contract is terminated; if the termination occurs after the loading , the shipper must pay unloading expenses.

-If the sailing of the vessel or the continuation of the

-voyage are temporarily prevented for causes of force majeure, the contract remains in force and the Shipper has no right to request freight reduction.
+If the sailing of the vessel or the continuation of the voyage are temporarily prevented for causes of force majeure, the contract remains in force and the shipper has no right to request freight reduction.

-If the impediment to sail is excessive or become definitive before the vessel's sailing, the first paragraph of the present article shall apply; if the impediment becomes definitive during the voyage the Shipper must pay unloading expenses and freight in proportion to the distance already covered, provided the Master has made everything in his power to transfer the goods to the destination place by means of other vessels.
-The provisions set forth in the present article are derogable by means of a written agreement in relation to the uses to be expressly indicated if transport by means of dhows is involved.
+If the impediment to sail is excessive or become definitive before the vessel's sailing, the first paragraph of the present Article shall apply; if the impediment becomes definitive during the voyage, the shipper must pay unloading expenses and freight in proportion to the distance already covered, provided the master has made everything in his power to transfer the goods to the destination place by means of a written agreement in relation to the uses to be expressly indicated if transport by means of dhows is involved.

-Shipper's withdrawal and incomplete loading
+Shipper's Withdrawal and Incomplete Loading

-Before the sailing of the vessel, the Shipper can withdraw from the contract paying half the freight agreed upon as well as loading and unloading expenses.
+Before the sailing of the vessel, the shipper can withdraw from the contract paying half the freight agreed upon as well as loading and unloading expenses.

-Neverthless the Shipper can free himself, wholly or partially, of such obligation by proving that the Carrier has suffered no damage or a minor damage.
+Nevertheless, the shipper can free himself, wholly and partially, of such obligation by proving that the carrier has suffered no damage or a minor damage.

-If the Shipper delivers a lesser quantity than that agreed upon, he must pay the entire freight, unless otherwise agreed upon.
+If the shipper delivers a lesser quantity than that agreed upon, he must pay the entire freight unless otherwise agreed upon.

-During the voyage, the Shipper can withdraw the goods loaded, paying the entire freight and reimbursing the Carrier any possible special expense connected with unloading operations.
+During the voyage, the shipper can withdraw the goods loaded, paying the entire freight and reimbursing the carrier any possible special expense connected with unloading operations.

-Impediment upon arrival and delay in withdrawing the cargo
+Impediment upon Arrival and Delay in Withdrawing the Cargo

-If the call is prevented or excessively delayed due to force majeure, the Master, if he has not received orders or the orders received cannot be carried out, must provide in the best possible way in the interest of the vessel and cargo, calling at another nearby port or returning to the port of departure.
+If the call is prevented or excessively delayed due to force majeure, the master, i9f he has not received or the orders received can nor be carried out, must provide in the best possible way in the interest of the vessel and cargo, calling at another nearby port or returning to the port of departure.